perfectcjh/flutter_app/README.md

-# FlutterAppTemplate
+# flutter_app

-A Flutter application template I designed myself.
+A new Flutter project.

+## Getting Started

+flutter run